 Poltimore House is a large country mansion on the outskirts of Exeter, Devon.
 It is now in ruins, having been a home of the Bampfylde family (later Lord Poltimore) until the 1920s, a girls' school until 1939, a boy's school during the war, and a private hospital and nursing home in the 1950s and 60s, lying empty since 1974, and subject to vandals, and fire....
 An attempt at an insurance fraud.
 One load of 17th century woodwork, stripped from the Saloon was prevented from flying to America by a sharp-eyed Irish policeman.
 It is now the property of the Poltimore House Trust who are trying to conserve it.
 The main point here is the extraordinary variety of stakeholders with different agenda.
 The local people in Politmore village are not very interested at all, as their ancestors were subject to Lord Poltimore, they are content to see the house ruined, and it serves as a place to walk the dog.
 The ecologists too are happy for it to be ruined as rare bats live there.
-A ruin is also favoured by the film-makers, for there are plenty of fine houses for BBC costume dramas, but not many ruins - hence Poltimore House served on one made.
+A ruin is also favoured by the film-makers, for there are plenty of fine houses for BBC costume dramas, but not many ruins hence Poltimore House served on one occasion to be the Reichstag in 1945.
+The academics are divided, and there is no obvious 'proper date'.
+The English Civil War peace was signed in the Saloon, but only 50 years later was all the plasterwork made.
 The architect wants to see the 1810 staircase removed to open up the courtyard, but the very old ladies who were at school there in the 1930s are keen to keep the staircase, and many of them have written this into their wills.
 One room was down to be restored to its Tudor original, only to discover that it had been altered during the hospital days and is now the only surviving 1950s operating theatre in England.
 There is a group called the Friends of Poltimore House, who help to show people round and do unending list of minor jobs around the building to keep it safe.
-One offer for the building was as a celebrity hotel, but that would restrict the Friends from entry And they opposed that.
+One offer for the building was as a celebrity hotel, but that would restrict the Friends from entry ....
+And they opposed that.
+Another scheme wanted to restore part of it, but build houses in the grounds to make enough money to do the restoration --- but the Garden Historians opposed that.
+So it still lies in ruins ....
+Unable to rise to a new life because of a lack of common purpose.
+This is also a good example of the problem of preservation and conservation, the former implies no change, the latter of accepting change but retaining what is important - but what is that?
+And many non-specialists want the building restored to its former glory ......
+But which one?
+And so much of it cannot be restored, it can only be renovated, whereas the ideal is simply repair.